Introduction

 GPS & View

 From the left, GPS button shows current status of GPS tracking.
 Click on it to quickly start/stop GPS connection.
+Learn more about GPS button

 Next, three buttons: